maxrchung/neck-to-neck/README.md

 # Neck to Neck

 Neck to Neck is a 2D platformer where you guide 2 heads to the top of the level.
-The heads are connected by a stretchable neck and are constrained by its length.
-You can play solo or multiplayer.
+The heads are connected by a stretchable neck and constrained by its length.
+You can either play solo or set up a server to play 2 player LAN.
 The game is loosely based on Japanese myths and storytelling.

-## Starting a multiplayer LAN game
+## Starting a 2 player LAN game

 1. Unzip files from `Builds` folder.
 2. Run `NextToNext.exe`.